Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 🕒 22 min read 📄 TPTRP Working Paper — Foreign Entity Framework ⚖ 2 Draft Bills Included 📚 Annotated Bibliography Included

-Annual TX revenue trigger for all remote sellers — domestic or foreign
+TX revenue or 200-transaction trigger for all remote sellers — domestic or foreign (current TX law: $500K)

 110+